 - Protein: 0 grams

-Many types of cola also contain caffeine.
-One 20 ounce bottle of Coca-Cola contains 54 mg of caffeine.
+Many colas also contain caffeine.
+One 20-ounce bottle of Coca-Cola contains 57 milligrams of caffeine.

-The health risks associated with drinking colas comes from its added sugar, which supplies your body with large amounts of the simple sugar, fructose:
+The health risks associated with drinking colas come from its sugar, which gives your body large amounts of the simple sugar fructose:

-Colas significantly contribute towards weight gain.
-Multiple studies report a clear association between soft drink consumption and increased body weight.
-Research also shows that people tend to drink sugary sodas in addition to the calories they would otherwise consume.
+Colas significantly contribute to weight gain.
+Multiple studies report a clear link between soft drink consumption and higher body weight.
+Research also shows that people tend to drink sugary sodas along with the calories they would otherwise consume.
 One reason for this is that fructose produces smaller amounts of the hormones that make you feel full.
-Furthermore, soft drinks and other liquid carbohydrates also produce less satiety when compared to solid foods.
+And soft drinks and other liquid carbohydrates also produce less satiety (feeling full) when compared to solid foods.

 Sugar may be addictive, particularly to people with other forms of addiction.
 Some of the same parts of the brain that are involved when a person abuses drugs are also involved when you eat, allowing for the creation of addiction-like signals when you ingest certain foods.

-The amount and location of weight gained from consuming fructose creates its own health risks.
-Fructose leads to belly or abdominal fat (visceral fat), which occupies the space between organs, and external fat (subcutaneous fat), which is found right under the skin.
+The amount and location of weight gained from fructose creates its own health risks.
+Fructose leads to belly fat (visceral fat), which lies in the space between organs, and external fat (subcutaneous fat), which is found just under the skin.
 Even if you are otherwise at a healthy weight, belly fat can be dangerous, increasing the likeliness of heart disease, metabolic syndrome, type 2 diabetes, and breast cancer.

 Consuming too much fructose may lead to insulin resistance, a feature of metabolic syndrome.
 You may become less sensitive to the hormone insulin, which clears sugar from your blood.

-Metabolic syndrome frequently precedes the development of type 2 diabetes, another danger linked to sugary drinks.
+Metabolic syndrome frequently appears before type 2 diabetes, another danger linked to sugary drinks.
 Even one or two colas a day could increase your risk of type 2 diabetes by more than 20%.

 Colas and other sugary drinks have been linked to an increased risk of pancreatic cancer.
-Research aslso shows that p ostmenopausal women may be at a greater risk of developing endometrial (or uterine) cancer if they consume colas.
+Research also shows that postmenopausal women may be at a greater risk of developing endometrial (or uterine) cancer if they consume colas.

 Gout is a type of arthritis that results from a buildup of uric acid, which causes crystals to form in your joints.
-Fructose is known to increase uric acid levels, and high levels of fructose indicate a corresponding likelihood of developing gout.
+Fructose is known to increase uric acid levels, and high levels of fructose may make you more likely to have gout.

-High blood sugar levels have been correlated with an increased risk of dementia, particularly in the form of Alzheimer’s disease.
+High blood sugar levels have been linked an increased risk of dementia, particularly in the form of Alzheimer’s disease.